-Spraints are used for various reasons, one of the most obvious and important being marking their territories.
-Otters are carnivores, and as such, territory maintenance is essential.
+Spraints are used for various reasons; one of the most prominent and essential is marking their territories.
+Otters are carnivores, and as such, territory maintenance is vital.

 By marking their territories, otters know how to avoid each other as they are usually solitary animals.
 Although, when females have pups, there are usually one or two other otters (usually past offspring) that help.

 Males have been known to live in clans, and the most common spot where they gather is spraint sites, which suggests that spraints are highly important in the communication of otters.